Daniel Cross Turner addresses a packed auditorium for his talk on the "Undead South" in April 2016. - Photo by Rory

 Marianne Novy, professor of English and Gender, Sexuality, and Women’s Studies at the University of Pittsburgh, gave an author’s talk and book signing as part of the Buckner Lecture Series at UNCW’s Warwick Center on Thursday, Sept.
-25, with a reception and book signing to follow.
+25, with a reception and book signing afterwards.

 Novy is the author of three scholarly books on women in relation to Shakespeare.
 She began with her book Love's Argument: Gender Relations in Shakespeare (1984), and has continued with Engaging with Shakespeare: On the Responses of George Eliot and Other Women Novelists (1994), and her most recent book is Shakespeare and Outsiders (2013).

 From 2004-07 she was a trustee of the Shakespeare Association of America.